zereraz/Machine-Learning-Track/Linear Regression/README.md

 TODO:
  * Add animation for line reaching appropriate slope and intercept
  * Use generalized version of Ordinary Least Squares and fit higher degree polynomial curves
+ * Use real data
+ * Add detailed comments for each part